Two fund managers disclose stakes in JC Penney

-BOSTON (Reuters) - Hedge fund manager William Ackman has long been a cheerleader for ailing retailer J.C.
-Penney, and during the third quarter other prominent investors joined in.
+BOSTON, Nov 14 (Reuters) - Hedge fund manager William Ackman has long been a cheerleader for ailing retailer J.C.
+Penney , and during the third quarter other prominent investors joined in.

 Lee Ainslie who runs Maverick Capital nearly doubled his stake to hold 4.7 million shares in the retailer at the end of the quarter, according to regulatory filings released on Wednesday.
 Ricky Sandler’s Eminence Capital took a new position in Penney, owning 1.17 million shares at the end of the quarter.